ShidoSetsuna/SimpleAutoClicker/README.md

 Draggable Click Point Button: Set the click position anywhere on the screen by dragging and placing the button.
 - **Start and Stop Buttons:**
 Control the automation through the GUI or the Enter key to start, and the Esc key to immediately stop. (although the Esc to stop seems to be rather broken..)
+- **Add Click Button**
+INSANE NEW FEATURE, Yes, believe it or not, you can now add MULITPLE for action buttons CRAZY RIGHT?!?!
+BUT HOLD ON THERES MORE!
+YES, THATS RIGHT.
+YOU CAN DELETE AN ACTION BUTTON BY RIGHT CLICKING ON IT!

+Jokes aside, I hope at least one person finds this helpful.
+Oh and a quick note, of course even though I call these buttons click buttons or whatever each button can be used as a hold of course.
+You just still need to manually set it because I haven't made a system for it YET.

 I haven't created a system for creating custom sequences, so if thats what you need you'll need to code it into the program.